iremkapucuoglu/p4b-website/content/en/tutorials/isochrone.md

 <img src="/images/tutorials/Isochrone/isochrone_3.3public_en.webp"  alt="download" style="max-height:400px;"/>

 4. After the calculation has been carried out, a window with the results opens automatically.
 From this window you can see how many people can access a specific location within 20min by rail-based public transport.
-You can also change the travel time by using slider.
+You can also change the travel time by using the slider.

 <img src="/images/tutorials/Isochrone/isochrone_3.4public_en.webp"  alt="download" style="max-height:400px;"/>